Save on Gifts for Gardeners!

 Pinch back asters and mums to encourage compact growth and more blooms.

-Cut down yellowing bulb foliage.
-Information about bulb care after flowering.
+Cut down yellowing bulb leaves See bulb care after flowering.

 Note bare spots in the garden that could use spring bulbs, and decide which bulbs would be most suitable.
-For ideas, see spring bulb.
+For ideas, see spring bulb guide.